code2care/1000-plus-c-programs/README.md

 # 1000-plus-c-programs
-A collection of 1000+ C Programs to Learn from for CS and MS Students
+A collection of 1000+ C Programs to Learn from for CS and MS Students.

+All Code Examples can be downloaded in txt/pdf/doc/md formats.

 | Program Description | Description | Sample Input | Sample Output | Code |